dolloreanadog/Proto-Knockbirdout/README.md

 Uses Godot 4.3
 -- HOW TO USE --

+1. Download a build from Github Actions
-1. Run Executable
+2. Run Executable
-2. Press Start Button
+3. Press Start Button

 There are 8 total action, 4 offensive and 4 defensive.
 All actions have a counterpart, each defensive action counters their other part.
 Stunning them.